 - Grade 3 injuries are more frequently being treated with conservatively, without surgery and will require an even longer healing period.

 - The shoulder blade and upper arm bone should move together with the correct timing.
-In the injured athlete this rhythm is often lost.

-AC joint Sprain mobility & stretching
+AC joint sprain mobility exercises

 If the shoulder has been immobilized for a period of time then it may have lost mobility or range of motion.

 - This is repeated with the arm swinging from side to side as well.
 Aim to reach 90 degrees of motion in any direction.

 Front shoulder stretch

-Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder.
+- Place one forearm on a fixed point such as a doorframe or corner of a wall and gently turn away from it to stretch the front of the shoulder.

 External rotation stretch

-The patient lies on their back with the upper arm at 90 degrees to the body and the elbow bent so the hand points to the ceiling.
+- The patient lies on their back with the upper arm at 90 degrees to the body and the elbow bent so the hand points to the ceiling.

 How often should I stretch?

-Stretches can be done on a daily basis if you have no pain during, after, or the next day.
+- Stretches can be done on a daily basis if you have no pain during, after, or the next day.

-External rotation and internal rotation can be performed by standing side on to a wall, with your upper arm by your side and the elbow bent to 90 degrees.
-Place the back of the wrist against the wall and try to rotate the arm at the shoulder, against the resistance of the wall so there is no movement.
-Start off applying a gentle pressure and gradually increase how hard you push.
-Hold for 10 seconds, rest for 3-5 and repeat up to 10 times.
+- External rotation and internal rotation can be performed by standing side on to a wall, with your upper arm by your side and the elbow bent to 90 degrees.

-Internal rotation can be performed with the arm in the same position, rotate your body to face the wall.
+- Internal rotation can be performed with the arm in the same position, rotate your body to face the wall.
 Place the front of the wrist against the wall (around the corner) and try to rotate your arm towards you.

-Abduction is done by standing side on to the wall, straighten the elbow and place the back of the wrist and hand against the wall.
+- Abduction is done by standing side on to the wall, straighten the elbow and place the back of the wrist and hand against the wall.
 Try to push the wall away as if lifting the arm out to the side.
 After a week of pain-free mobility and isometric strengthening exercises, strengthening can be progressed.
 Stretching should continue throughout this phase.

-Resistance band exercises
+Resistance band exercises for AC joint sprain

 An excellent piece of equipment to use to strengthen the shoulder is a resistance band.
 Exercises can be progressed to isotonic, using resistance in a number of ways, with one piece of equipment.
 When using resistance bands start using a long length, if it is too easy you can shorten the band or double it up to provide more resistance.

-This is the exact opposite movement to external rotation.
+Internal Rotation – this is the exact opposite movement to external rotation.
 With the same starting position, pull your hand in, towards your stomach, again keeping the elbow by your side.
 Note you will have to turn yourself around to apply resistance to the exercise so that you are pulling the band from your side, across your body.

-External rotation can be done by attaching the band to something stable, holding one end, with the upper arm fixed against the body and the elbow bent.
+External rotation – can be done by attaching the band to something stable, holding one end, with the upper arm fixed against the body and the elbow bent.
 Pull the band so that the hand and forearm move away from the body whilst keeping the elbow against your side.

-Still using the resistance band, stand on one end of the band, with the other end in your hand.
+Abduction lateral raise – using the resistance band, stand on one end of the band, with the other end in your hand.
 Keeping the elbow straight, pull your hand up to level with your shoulder ensuring you maintain a good posture throughout.
 Again perform 3 sets of 10 repetitions.
 This can be performed just as easily with a small dumbbell.

-Return to sport
+Returning to sport